parkji30/Socket-Server/README.md

-#Program

-This program is primarily used as a socket hosting server which allows a user to transfer data over an open socket between two devices.
+This program is primarily used as a socket hosting server which allows a user to transfer data over an open socket server.

 Note: There is no encryption method/protective measure so be wary from sending any sensitive data.
 This program was primarily used to data recorded by simple lab devices over a network.